 Please note that attending an initial assessment does not commit you to ongoing therapy sessions.

 There is extensive research evidence about the effectiveness of therapy for a wide variety of difficulties.
-We deliver evidence based psychological treatments and consider the NICE guidelines when making recommendations for the approach we will use and the possible length of treatment.
+We deliver evidence based psychological treatments and consider the National Institute of Clinical Excellence (NICE) guidelines when making recommendations for the approach we will use and the possible length of treatment.

 What happens if we agree to work together?